totalspectrum/spin2cpp/README.md

 DEVELOPER NOTES
 ===============
-There is a test suite in Test/; to run it do "make test" (this also builds and runs a simple test program for the lexer).
+There is a test suite in Test/; to run it do `make test` (this also builds and runs a simple test program for the lexer).
 Some of the tests need to run on the propeller board, so make sure one is plugged in to a serial port and works with propeller-load (and that